Quantum-Optics-LKB/NLSE/README.md

 #### Propagation

-The `E_out` method is the main function of the code that propagates the field for an arbitrary distance from an initial state `E_0` from z=0 (assumed to be the begining of the non linear medium) up to a specified distance z.
+The `out_field` method is the main function of the code that propagates the field for an arbitrary distance from an initial state `E_in` from z=0 (assumed to be the begining of the non linear medium) up to a specified distance z.
 This function simply works by iterating the spectral solver scheme i.e :
 - Fourier transforming the field
 - Applying the laplacian operator (multiplication by a constant matrix)
 - Inverse Fourier transforming the field